Code-Institute-Submissions/ms4-siopa-fia/TESTING.md

     - The user can still make purchases from the site without signing up creating a better user experience if they wish to purchase something in a hurry.
 The user just needs to fill out the forms and will be notified the same way a registered user is by email of purchase confirmation.
 They need to create an account if they wish to have their billing information saved for the next time they come to purchase.
     ---
 #### [Back to contents](#contents)
-### Registered User
+### Registered User:

-- *I want to be able to log in and out of my profile to protext my information whilst not active on the site* The user can log in and out of the site from 'My Account' link on the navbar.
+- *I want to be able to log in and out of my profile to protext my information whilst not active on the site*
+    -   The user can log in and out of the site from 'My Account' link on the navbar.
 They are informed when they log in and out with a success toast message:

     - Signed in: